Physical Recovery After Stroke

 Over the years, I’ve tried many therapies to regain feeling in my left leg to reduce this heavy limb sensation – acupuncture, cupping, ice baths, massage, walking barefoot, sauna and electrical stimulation just to name a few.

-But much to my surprise, nothing has helped my left leg feel more like the leg I remember and less like a thousand-pound steel beam than a slacklining session.
+But much to my surprise, one of the most effective practices to help my left leg feel more like the leg I remember and less like a thousand-pound steel beam is slacklining – a sport I knew little about pre-stroke.

 standing on slackline